Date Approved by Council: April 11, 2018

 - Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
 In addition, the Vice-Chair shall perform such other functions as are explicitly designated in these Bylaws.

 - Duties of the Secretary Treasurer.
 The Secretary-Treasurer shall maintain the records of the GPC, including minutes of the Executive Committee meetings and Business Sessions, Topical Group activities, and membership lists.
 The Secretary-Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and together with the Chair, shall prepare the agenda of Executive Committee meetings and Business Sessions.
 The Secretary-Treasurer shall submit the meeting minutes to each member of the Executive Committee within four weeks after each meeting.
 The Secretary-Treasurer shall be responsible for organizing the regularly scheduled elections and special elections of the GPC.
 Following elections, meeting minutes shall include the results of the election and a roster of the current Executive Committee membership and other elected officials.
-The Secretary-Treasurer shall keep the Council and Executive Board of the Society through the Executive Officer informed of the activities and needs of the GPC.
+The Secretary-Treasurer, in coordination with the GPC assigned Councilor, shall keep the Council informed of the activities and needs of the GPC.

-In accordance with Article VIII.1 of the Society Bylaws, the Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the GPC and shall authorize disbursement from such funds for expenses in a manner that is consistent with the general policies of the Society and the GPC.
+The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the GPC and shall, with the approval of the Chair, authorize disbursement from such funds for expenses in a manner that is consistent with the general policies of the Society and the GPC.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The approval of the Executive Committee shall be required for disbursements in excess of $1000 per expenditure unless otherwise specifically delegated by the Executive Committee.
 The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the GPC.

 In addition, the Secretary-Treasurer shall perform such other functions as are explicitly designated in these Bylaws.